H030m/i2p2-final-project/README.md

 ## 🧠 Overview

 This is a cross-platform (Windows/Linux) 2D **multiplayer survival game** developed for the I2P-2 course.
-Players control characters to battle various unique enemies, earn coins, and upgrade weapons.
+Players control characters to battle various NTHU prof. , earn coins, and upgrade weapons.
 Defeat the **final boss (Yan Dong-Yong)** to win!

 ---